 So, what was I doing wrong that my extroverted friend was doing right?
-As it turns out, women could sense that I was being inauthentic — and they were turned off by it.
+As it turns out, women could sense that I was being inauthentic, and they were turned off by it.
 Could the way my extroverted friend hit on women be considered sleazy?
 No doubt about it!
 However, he was being honest and I wasn’t.
 The way he acted made it clear that he’s only interested in casual sex rather than a long-term relationship.
-His behavior was congruent with his intentions, which appealed to certain women who are also just looking for casual sex.
+His behavior was congruent with his intentions, which appealed to certain women who were also looking for casual sex.

 Similarly, I found myself succeeding when I behaved authentically.
-As an introvert and a highly sensitive person, I care more about developing deeper, meaningful romantic connections than I do about short-term flings.
-And I was able to succeed when I stopped trying to be someone that I wasn’t.
+As an introvert and an HSP, I care more about developing deeper, meaningful romantic connections than I do about short-term flings.
+And I was able to succeed when I stopped trying to be someone I wasn’t.

-If you’re interested in more dating advice for introverted men, feel free to check out my website www.charmingintrovert.com.
+If you’re interested in more dating advice for introverted men, check out my website www.charmingintrovert.com.